Kaushal1011/machine-learning/README.md

             - Regression
         - Ensemle Learning (Introduction)

-- SVM contains Theory about basic concept of Support Vector Machines as of 10/10/19.
+- [SVM](src/SVM.ipynb) contains Theory about basic concept of Support Vector Machines as of 10/10/19.

-- Machine_Learning_Theory Contains Statistical Theory(In depth) about machine learning
+- [Machine_Learning_Theory](src/Machine_Learning_Theory.ipynb) Contains Statistical Theory(In depth) about machine learning

-- Data Visualisation Contains introductory practical insights on plotting with Seaborn.(Reference Kaggle MicroCourse on Data Visualisation)
+- [Data Visualisation](src/Data\ Visualisation.ipynb) Contains introductory practical insights on plotting with Seaborn.(Reference Kaggle MicroCourse on Data Visualisation)

-- S1Regresssion is an example of how to apply linear regression to a dataset.
+- [S1Regresssion](src/S1Regresssion.ipynb) is an example of how to apply linear regression to a dataset.
 The analysis dangerously incomplete as of now (10/10/19).

-- tf_intoduction is guide to basic operations of tensorflow.
+- [tf_introduction](src/tf_introduction.ipynb) is guide to basic operations of tensorflow.

+---

+*Please use the __[commit.sh](commit.sh)__ file to commit the changes and then push to the remote to maintain a common format of commit messages*